 Currently, your friends can add your name to a photo on Facebook without your consent or knowledge.
 You can remove it later, but only after lots of others may have seen the embarrassing shots.
 Now, you can insist on pre-approval.

-Facebook said late Tuesday that the change is in response to user requests.
-Pre-approving photo tags has been the most requested change, said Kate O'Neill, product manager for Facebook.
+Facebook said on Tuesday that the change is in response to user requests.
+Pre-approving photo tags has been the most requested change, said Kate O`Neill, product manager for Facebook.
 The pre-approval process will also apply to written posts that others tag you in.
 In addition, you have the option of pre-approving what others tag on your own photos and posts.

 The changes will be rolled out starting Thursday.

-Facebook is also making a feature called "view profile as" more prominent.
+— Facebook is also making a feature called "view profile as" more prominent.
 This lets you type in the name of another Facebook user and see how your profile looks to that person.
-For example, if you hide your photos and favorite music from some of your Facebook friends, this content won't show up if you view your profile as one of them.
+For example, if you hide your photos and favourite music from some of your Facebook friends, this content won`t show up if you view your profile as one of them.